 No, that’s not true.
 A cool-mist humidifier might make the room feel cooler.
 However, cool-mist humidifiers do not change the temperature of a room.
 On the contrary, as the humidifier works, the room will feel warmer because of the raised humidity.
 Both ultrasonic and evaporative cool mist humidifiers increase humidity levels by releasing moisture into the room, but they do not noticeably make it cooler.

 A good quality cool-mist humidifier refreshes the air in your space and reduces scenarios of foul smell in your room.

 A cool-mist humidifier will benefit your health and wellbeing and enhance better oxygen supply.
 In addition, it will make the air more fresh and pleasant to breathe and live in.

 A cool-mist humidifier will improve your life if you live in a place where the climate is dry.
-Moreover, it will aid in minimizing the discomforts and health problems that could be caused by living in areas where the air is too dry (up to 30%).
+Moreover, it will aid in minimizing the discomforts and health problems caused by living in areas where the air is too dry (up to 30%).

-When there is minimal moisture in the air, your skin becomes dry, and it can cause dryness to your eyes, nasal canal, and throat as well.
+When there is minimal moisture in the air, your skin becomes dry and can also cause dryness in your eyes, nasal canal, and throat.
 This will irritate you most of the time.

 Moreover, if you have allergic reactions like beehives or eczema, the moisture in the air will help mitigate the itchiness and discomfort.
 When the humidity is enough, the skin remains properly hydrated.

-In addition, having the proper humidity in your bedroom will also enhance better and more restful sleep, easier breathing, and minimized sleeping and respiratory defects caused by dry air.
+In addition, having the proper humidity in your bedroom will also enhance better and more restful sleep, easier breathing, and minimize sleeping and respiratory defects caused by dry air.